Picture of New York

 2019 $0.41 cents

-As we can see from above some businesses took an opportunity like the pandemic to reset shareholder distributions.
-In this case it can show how volitile energy stocks can be.
+As we can see above some businesses took an opportunity like the pandemic to reset shareholder distributions, in this case it demonstrates just how volatile energy stocks can be.

-Further dividend analysis can be seen in the file below:
+Further dividend analysis can be viewed in the file below:

 BP